-What Melanie Griffith Really Thinks About Daughter Dakota Johnson's Beau Chris Martin
+What Melanie Griffith Really Thinks About Daughter Dakota Johnson Dating Chris Martin

 Melanie Griffith is over the moon about her daughter Dakota Johnson‘s beau Chris Martin.

-The Working Girl star, 60, opened up about her daughter’s romance with the Coldplay frontman on Thursday when asked if she gave the Fifty Shades of Grey star any dating advice when it came to her relationship with Martin
+The Working Girl star, 60, opened up about her daughter’s romance with the Coldplay frontman on Thursday when asked if she gave the Fifty Shades of Grey star any dating advice when it came to her relationship with Martin.

 “I adore him!”
-Griffith said while at the Global Gift Foundation USA Women’s Empowerment Luncheon.
+Griffith said while at the Global Gift Foundation USA Women’s Empowerment Luncheon at the Yardbird Southern Table & Bar.
 “But she is very private about her life and I respect that.”

 Johnson and Martin sparked dating rumors after being spotted on a mid-October sushi date in Los Angeles.